I run digital ads that actually locate the people you’re trying to reach.

 Step 01: Strategy

-We start by figuring out who you actually want to reach and what you want them to do.
-That shapes everything — the audience, the timing, the creative direction.
+First, we figure out who you want to reach and what you want them to do.
+That drives every decision from there.

 Step 02: Audience

-I build the targeting list.
-Depending on the campaign, that might mean address lists, location data, CTV viewer profiles, or a combination.
-I’ll tell you what makes sense for your goal.
+From there, I build the targeting list.
+That might mean address lists, location data, CTV viewer profiles, or some mix of all three.
+I'll tell you what fits your goal.

 Step 03: Creative